ChernayaAnastasia/NLP_HSE_studies/README.md

-# Python Course HSE
+# NLP with Python (HSE)
-This is a repository for home-works.
-Thank you for looking it through.
+This is a repository for keeping homeworks on NLP course in HSE.